-Using the walled garden typology, this wall obscures internal and external space to those viewing the building from the memorial gardens.
+Using the walled garden typology, masonry walls obscure internal and external spaces to those viewing the building from the memorial gardens.
 Atop this folding wall, a concrete band sets a solid and continuous datum, from which spring two geometric volumes.
-The volumes, clad in dark metal, announce the two key uses of the building – chapel and crematory.
-The geometry is driven by the arrival routes of visitors to the site – by foot and by hearse.
+The volumes, constructed of timber and clad in zinc, announce the two key uses of the building – chapel and crematory.
+The forms acts as waymarks for visitors as they approach the building.

 Within the chapel, there are views to a protected courtyard landscape.
 An exposed, highly engineered¬ glulam timber roof structure provides clean, functional and economic 3 pin arch over the chapel with additional natural light provided by high level clerestory window.
 The catafalque and coffin sit within the chapel, under a lower canopy to provide intimacy, wrapped in the warmth of vertical oak board cladding.
 This feature is extended into the chapel lobby, office reception area and external canopies.

 A phasing strategy enabled the crematorium to remain open, beginning with discrete enabling works to construct a new tool store which doubled as a bat sanctuary, followed by carpark works, temporary chapel, and crematory.
 In parallel to these works the construction of the remembrance court began and on completion the main building progressed with asbestos removal, demolition and construction of the main building.